person holding a greeting card in one hand and the HP app on their phone in the other

 01/ discovery and alignment

-As part of a broader AI initiative, I developed a comprehensive AI experience strategy deck for HP Print.
-This included defining AI principles and advocating for a user-centered UI strategy that pushed beyond initial business expectations.
-I then created a focused strategy for AI cards that aligned business goals, product objectives, and user insights, ultimately securing stakeholder buy-in to shift the product strategy toward a more user-centered approach.
+As part of a broader AI experience initiative, I developed a comprehensive AI experience strategy that included defining principles and advocating for a user-centered AI experience that countered initial business expectations, focusing on enabling user goals over highlighting AI features.
+I then developed a strategy for card creation that integrated business goals with user insights around card creation and AI sentiment, securing product partner buy-in to shift the product strategy toward a more user-centered approach that pulled the experience out of the photo flow and into a stand-alone feature.

 02/ definition and exploration